 If you own a detached house with sloping roofings on either side, you can build on both of these to develop an even more roomy double hip-to-gable extension.

-Mansard loft extensions run along the whole length of your house’s roofing and will alter the angle of the roofing slope, making it practically vertical.
+Mansard loft extensions run along the whole length of your house’s roofing and will alter the angle of the roofing slope, making it nearly vertical.
 These tend to be the most costly type of conversion, but will result in a significant amount of additional area.

 Mansard loft conversions appropriate for the majority of home types, including terraced, semi-detached and detached homes.